-From the EC2 console, we can see that these custom nodes are using the custom AMI id.
+From the EC2 console, we can see that these custom nodes are using the custom AMI ID.

 Summary

-In this post, we showed you how to build a custom STIG compliant hardened AMI that works with Amazon EKS.
-We used the Amazon EC2 Image Builder to apply STIG components, installed kubernetes binaries on the custom AMI and created an EKS cluster with the new AMI.
-This solution is an option for organizations looking to deploy compliant EKS environments.
+In this post, we showed how to build a custom STIG compliant hardened AMI that works with Amazon EKS.
+We used the Amazon EC2 Image Builder to apply STIG components, installed Kubernetes binaries on the custom AMI and created an EKS cluster with the new AMI.
+This solution is an option for organizations looking to deploy compliant Amazon EKS environments.
 The resulting images should still be independently audited and scanned by your internal security organization to ensure they meet the latest standards.

-If you are looking to learn more about EKS best practices, please check out the EKS Best Practices Guides.
+If you are looking to learn more about Amazon EKS best practices, please check out the EKS Best Practices Guides.